tenacityteam/tenacity/libraries/lib-theme/Tenacity Theme System Documentation.md

 The following sections detail the various theme resources throughout Tenacity.

-You may be familiar with some of the names if you've worked on an Audacity theme before.
+You may be familiar with some of the names if you've worked on an Audacity or Tenacity 1.3.x theme before.
 These resource names were recycled from the old theme system, although their prefixes have been dropped.

+**NOTE**: for image resources, pixel sizes are specified next to the resource name.
+Your image resources should be proportional to these sizes if not exactly the same as them.
+Otherwise, Tenacity will rescale them, which might cause them to look distorted.

 ### Colors